Marion County Record’s seized items being returned

 MARION COUNTY, Kan.
 (KSNW) – Days after the Marion County Record‘s items were seized in a raid by the Marion Police Department, they are being returned.

-Attorney Bernie Rhodes for the Marion County Record said the Marion County Attorney has withdrawn the search warrant, and the items seized are being released.
+Bernie Rhodes, attorney for the newspaper, said the Marion County Attorney has withdrawn the search warrant, and the items seized are being released.

 Community reacts to raid on Marion newspaper

-On Friday, Marion police seized the newspaper’s computers, phones and file server, and the personal cellphones of staff, based on a search warrant investigating alleged identity theft.
+On Friday, Marion police seized the newspaper’s computers, phones and file server, and the personal cellphones of staff.

+A warrant signed by a magistrate Friday about two hours before the raid said that local police sought to gather evidence of potential identity theft and other computer crimes stemming from a conflict between the newspaper and a local restaurant owner, Kari Newell.

+According to publisher and editor Eric Meyer, there had been questions about a story one week before the police came into his business.
+His newspaper notified the sheriff and the police chief that they’d obtained documents from the state that Kari Newell had driven on a suspended license after getting a DUI.

 Marion County newspaper publisher speaks after police raid

-According to Meyer, there were questions about a story one week before the police came into his business.
-His newspaper notified the sheriff and the police chief that they’d obtained documents from the state that a local restaurant owner, Kari Newell, had driven on a suspended license after getting a DUI.

-The Marion County Record told law enforcement they had no plans to publish the information in a story, but one week later, police came into the building with a search warrant signed by Marion County Court Magistrate Judge Laura Viar and seized equipment.

-Rhodes said the newspaper was investigating the circumstances around Police Chief Gideon Cody’s departure from his previous job as an officer in Kansas City, Missouri.
+Rhodes said the newspaper was investigating Police Chief Gideon Cody, and the circumstances around his departure from his previous job as an officer in Kansas City, Missouri.
 Cody left the Kansas City department earlier this year and began the job in Marion in June.

+Meyer believes the paper’s coverage of local politics and the city’s police department are to blame for the raid.

+On Wednesday, Marion County Attorney Joel Ensey said his review of police seizures from the Marion County Record found “insufficient evidence exists to establish a legally sufficient nexus between this alleged crime and the places searched and the items seized.”

 On Wednesday, the Marion County Record published its first newspaper since the incident.
 The front page headline is “SEIZED … but not silenced.”